-The Cotswolds is still one of my favourite areas in England to explore!
-Imagine, rolling green hills, quaint little villages and a huge amount of history.
+The Cotswolds are still one of my favourite areas in England to explore!
+Imagine rolling green hills, quaint little villages and a huge amount of history.
 There are so many places in the Cotswolds that you’ll almost be spoilt for choice.

 That’s why I wanted to show you some of my firm favourites to see.
-Some are larger villages, some smaller towns and some are just countryside spots, but what they all have in common is they are some of the best places in the Cotswolds to explore.
+Some are larger villages, some smaller towns, and some are just countryside spots, but what they all have in common is that they are some of the best places in the Cotswolds to explore.

 Take a look below at some of the best places in the Cotswolds to explore.
 You’ll have an epic time visiting England.